mech/Notes/HR/jobline.md

 ## Talent

+Editing profile is an important process for Jobline.
+It is how we are able to match CA with jobs.
+We must find ways to make CA regularly update their profile.

 "CA Profiling - In-progress"

 Show when a CA is currently being profiled.
 So it act as a awareness meter for other recruiters to gauge the level of engagement.